regiellis/civitai-models-cli/README.md

 # Civitai Model Manager

+> [!WARNING]
-> ⚠️ **Warning:** This tool is provided "as-is".
+> This tool is provided "as-is".
 It has primarily been used/tested on Ubuntu systems; YMMV on Windows/Subsystem...